clintjb/clintjb.github.io/_posts/2021/2021-11-16-ghactions-a350-flights-post.md

 http://*clintbird.com/blog/ghactions-a350-flights-post
 Rocket Loader: Off, Cache Level: Bypass
 ```

-~~Secondly having Jekyll reach over to the other repo to load the data I think also isn't a great solution - here Id like to integrate writing the CSV to the _data_ directory of my Jekyll site direct and pull it locally, same with the dynamic chart.
-Pushing this to the _includes_ folder and running everything locally would be a nicer solution.~~
-This has now been fixed via the action you can find [here](https://github.com/clintjb/A350-Tracking/blob/main/.github/workflows/file_push.yml)

 Lastly, the Plotly chart would be nicer via utilizing Mapbox - here though would require securing integration of the access tokens in a public site which I couldn't be bothered with for a quick & dirty proof of concept.
 Nevertheless was super interesting for a quick project and enormously impressed by what GitHub actions bring to the average joe!